-Violence brings Hong Kong to 'brink of total breakdown' - police
+Violence brings Hong Kong to 'brink of total breakdown': police

 A van used as part of a street barricade was set ablaze.

-The university said some people had broken into a storeroom and taken bows, arrows and javelins.
-All were later retrieved, it said.
+The university said some people had broken into a storeroom and taken bows, arrows and javelins that were later retrieved.

 “It’s crazy that police have been firing tear gas for more than 20 minutes.
 If they didn’t come in, we wouldn’t clash with them.
 It’s our school.
 We need to protect our home,” Candy, 20, a student, told Reuters.